yrfang/OpenRefine/mswe-readme.md

 ### Write new test cases in JUnit

 We will use our previous parition and boundaries to write some new test cases in JUnit for OpenRefine `text filter` feature.

-You can also find our changes under our fored repo in [part1 branch](https://github.com/yrfang/OpenRefine/tree/part1).
+You can also find our changes under our forked repo in [part1 branch](https://github.com/yrfang/OpenRefine/tree/part1).

 #### JUnit test file location: